 Since an attic or a good amount of insulation is typically between the roof’s shingles and the home’s occupants, water damage may not be obvious at first.
 If a hole in the roof is big enough and there is heavy rain, then you might see moisture stains or a leaking roof.
 The longer you let it go on, the weaker the integrity of your roof becomes.
 It is important to get roof inspections and to also check out your own attic once in a while in case of leaks.

-If you notice discoloration before a storm such as, dark streaks, or decay on your roof, then it’s probably time for a new roof anyway.
+If you notice discoloration before a storm such as, dark streaks, or decay on your roof, then it’s probably time for a roof replacement.
 Those are signs of age and nature wear, which means the shingles will not hold up against damaging storms as well.

 Even if you suspect only a small amount of damage, it doesn’t hurt to have a roofing expert come out for an inspection.
 Our experts at Timberline Roofing will do a thorough review, at no cost to the homeowner, and let you know if any repairs are recommended.
 Give us a call if you had a severe storm go through your area recently.